swcarpentry/git-novice/motivation.md

 Let some software handle the versions of your project let you focus on your project

-## Why Git?
+## Why Git & Github?

-Because many people are using GitHub to collaborate
+- no need for a server: easy to set up
+- GitHub's strong community: easy to ask for help

 ## Next Steps